Learn how to say “No” and other common German phrases using the award winning Rosetta Stone products

 If you want to say the word “no” in German, you would simply say, “nein.”
 It sounds very close to the pronunciation of the English word for the number nine.
 In fact, it’s a nearly universal feature of German words with the e+i pairing to make the English letter “I” sound, while words with the i+e pairing make the sound of the English letter “E”.
 A word like “frei” (free) is pronounced as “fry”, while the German word “vier” (four) is pronounced with an “E” sound in the middle, much like the English word “fear” (as the “v” in German becomes like the English “f” sound).

 German is widely considered one of the easiest languages for English speakers.
 These languages are linguistic siblings in that both come from the same mother tongue.
 In fact, eighty of the one hundred most frequently used words in English speaking countries are of Germanic origin.
 These day-to-day, basic terms words in English and German derive from the exact same roots, making them extremely similar—sometimes nearly identical.

 Rosetta Stone’s immersive approach combines traditional learning with true-to-life situations that help your grow and build towards a greater contextual understanding of important German phrases.
-As with most endeavors, there aren’t any easy shortcuts, but by combining solo practice with Rosetta Stone’s award-winning mobile app and practice with other Spanish language learners and native speakers during Live Tutoring, you can have absolute control over your learning speed and, ultimately, your long-term progress.
+As with most endeavours, there aren’t any easy shortcuts, but by combining solo practise with Rosetta Stone’s award-winning mobile app and practise with other Spanish language learners and native speakers during Live Tutoring, you can have absolute control over your learning speed and, ultimately, your long-term progress.